MrBertieG/pic-shack-p5/README.md

 ### Python
 - For the backend app development
 ### Javascript
-- For the message allert timeout inspired by CI
+- For the message allerts
 ### Boostrap 4
 - For the styling of the website
 ### Django 3.8